Are humans anti-trees?

 Recently I read about historical geology and was amazed by the formation of coal, a story in the history of evolution about persistent market incompleteness and negative externalities that lasted for over 60 million years in the Carboniferous Period.
 Around 360 million years ago...
 (To be continued...)

-Why are some hottest apps not successful abroad?
+Why are some hottest apps in China not successful abroad?

 I had imagined that as globalization overwhelms every consumer around the world, any brand-new Internet product should find themselves either welcomed or disliked by homo sapiens regardless of their country of origin, such as TikTok or Google.
 However, some products or designs seem to succeed persistently in some countries but not others.
 I find four products common in China but not in the U.S. I think they stem from similar reasons, but I am not sure about that reason: (a) danmaku, (b) live-streaming e-commerce, (c) website design with colorful and numerous distractions, and (d) super-apps that cover every corner of your life.
 (To be continued...)

 Authors: Sergio Correia, Stephan Luck, and Emil Verner